10 Potentially Serious Defects to Look Out For In Your New Property

 Seeking Additional Advice

-If you have noticed signs of any defects in the property you are buying, you should seek the professional advice of a Chartered Surveyor.
+If you have noticed signs of property defects in your future home, you should seek the professional advice of a Chartered Surveyor.
 An RICS Building Survey will provide you with the most detailed information about any defects and the repairs required.

 About the Author: